Intelligent-Instruments-Lab/iil.is/src/routes/news/hyper-organ.md

 Those who would like to have their music played by the organ in Fríkirkjan are encouraged to submit a short MIDI file to aki@aki.is by April 29.
 The music must be less than 2 minutes long.
 Instructions are available at https://aki.is/MIDI-juke-box.html

-Discussions about the hyperorgan will be in English, but in addition to Gunnar Gunnarsson, organist, and Áki Ásgeirsson, composer, organ composers Marion Wörle and Maciej Śledziecki will present the latest technology and ideas of the organ project Gamut. https://gamutinc.org/organ-works/
+Discussions about the hyperorgan will be in English, but in addition to Gunnar Gunnarsson, organist, and Áki Ásgeirsson, composer, organ composers Marion Wörle and Maciej Śledziecki will present the latest technology and ideas of the organ project gamut inc. https://gamutinc.org/organ-works/

 The program ends with a concert of brand new works for the Fríkirkjan Organ, where dimensions of the hyperorgan are explored with new software customized for the occasion.
 The organ in Fríkirkjan is the oldest pipe organ in the country that is still in use and will be 100 years old next year.
 It can therefore be said that the hyperorgan is a fusion of youth and old age, traditions and new ideas.